Intermittent Fasting and Sleep

 Keeping hydrated will help you avoid hunger pangs while improving your mood and energy level.
 Dehydration negatively affects sleep.
 I know this first-hand from a hydration and sleep experiment I conducted while living at high elevation.

-Elevation exponentially worsens the effects of dehydration on sleep.
+Elevation exponentially worsens the effects of dehydration on sleep, so it was a perfect environment for this study.
 The conclusion: dehydration yields a more restless night sleep followed by drowsy mornings.

-Intermittent fasting and sleeping well both deliver optimal results when eating healthy.
+Intermittent fasting and sleeping will both deliver optimal results when paired with healthy food.
 Again, keep a journal of what you’re eating and how it makes you feel.
 Some people find that dairy products make them sleep less soundly, especially when consumed at night.
 As you journal, look for patterns like that.

 You need to run your own tests, but a lot of people sleep better when they have a big breakfast and a smaller dinner.
+Studies have also shown that this is beneficial for weight loss.
 It’s essential to make sure you’re not still digesting when it’s time for bed.
 Eat dinner 3-4 hours before bed.

 And what about carbs?
 In the same day, I listened to a podcast by a nutrition expert who said, “Carbs are energy, and you don’t need energy before bed,” and read an article from a reputable source that said, “Carbs will increase your serotonin production and therefore help you sleep.”

 The point is, who knows what is best?
-Only you do.
-And you only know through implementation followed by trial and error.
+This is why self-experimentation and trial and error is crucial.
 I am vegetarian, and the healthy, fiber-filled carbs I eat for dinner do not cause difficulties sleeping.

 First, don’t work on your laptop or use any screen (TV included) before bed.
 Your brain needs time to wind down.
-Instead of scrolling social media on your phone, read a book.
+Instead of scrolling social media on your phone, read a book or stretch with some couple’s yoga poses.
 It’s unlikely that intermittent fasting causes insomnia.
 Alternatively, screen time is a significant contributor to the rapidly increasing cases of insomnia.

-Second, invest in a sound machine and a sleep mask (this is the most comfortable and blackout mask we have found).
+Second, make your bed room a sleep sanctuary.
+Invest in a sound machine and a sleep mask (this is the most comfortable and blackout mask we have found).
 We use blackout curtains at home, but when you travel a lot, a sleep mask ensures that it’s pitch black in every room you sleep.